AntoineSavage/pizzascript/README.md

 A function can be annotated with an argument-passing behaviour symbol.
 This symbol instructs the interpreter on what to do with the function arguments right before passing them to the function proper.
 They must be one of the following symbols:
 - `'eval`: evaluate the arguments (left to right).
 This is the default behaviour
-- `'quote`: convert the arguments to code (identifiers to symbols, etc)
+- `'quote`: convert the arguments to code (identifiers to symbols, quoting literals, etc)
 - `'unquote`: the reverse of `'quote`: convert (and evaluate) the arguments from code (left to right)
 - `'deep_quote`: like `'quote`, but replace an identifier with its associated value beforehand
 - `'deep_unquote`: like `'unquote`, but replace an identifier with its associated value beforehand